Mobile App Testing: Modern Practices Overview

 Conclusions

-Businesses and our everyday life is becoming increasingly reliant on mobile technology with more than 1 billion people using smartphones worldwide.
+Businesses and our everyday life is becoming increasingly reliant on mobile technology, with more than 1 billion people using smartphones worldwide.
 Thus, mobile app testing is essential, and software developers and testers should take into consideration the following aspects of the app testing: object recognition methods (native, image, OCR, or even all three may be necessary), hardware and software base (which mobile devices/platforms is the app supposed to work on?), testing automation.
 Use best practices and your own experience to select the appropriate testing methodology, but don’t forget to test the methodology itself to find what suits you best.

 Contact us